-Why we picked the Samsung Gear 360
+Why we picked the Samsung Gear 360:

 The Gear 360 packs two lenses into a spherical body with a permanently attached stand that doubles as a handle.
-While the 2017 update maintains a similar design principle as the original model, it’s smaller, weighs 4.6 ounces, and easier to hold.
+While the 2017 update maintains a similar design principle as the original model, it’s smaller, weighs 4.6 ounces, and is easier to hold.
 While it’s not designed to take a dip, it can withstand some dust and scratches.